nbibler/sha_header/README.md

 ## Compatibility

-The SHAHeader gem is both Ruby 1.8.7 and 1.9.2 compatible.
-Currently, it is compatible with Rails 3.x.
+The SHAHeader gem is Ruby 1.8.7, 1.9.2, 1.9.3, and 2.0.0 compatible and it is compatible with Rails 3.x.

 ## Installation